mull-project/mull/docs/generated/CLIOptions.rst

 --timeout number		Timeout per test run (milliseconds)

---dry-run		Skips real mutants execution.
+--dry-run		Skips mutant execution and generation.
 Disabled by default

+--mutate-only		Skips mutant execution.
+Unlike -dry-run generates mutants.
+Disabled by default

 --report-name filename		Filename for the report (only for supported reporters).
 Defaults to <timestamp>.<extension>

 --report-dir directory		Where to store report (defaults to '.')

---enable-ast		Enable "white" AST search (disabled by default)

 --reporters reporter		Choose reporters: